cdegroot/evrl/_posts/2018-02-21-pair-programming.markdown

 * Hand over your work by submitting it for code review.
 I like to use a "ready for review" and "in review" lane.
 A team member looking for work will pull reviews before new work (according to the mantra "stop starting and start finishing"), review your code, and assuming it's all good do the pull request merge and deploy (if not using CD).
-Only if major issue pop up you'll be pulled from your work and you should hook up to review the design (I would, frankly, rather not do that through Github or Gerrit comments alone - they serve as useful annotations but, if possible, do have a 1:1 chat on the issues before going into a long back-and-forth about a design issue).
+Only if major issues pop up you'll be pulled from your work and you should hook up to review the design (I would, frankly, rather not do that through Github or Gerrit comments alone - they serve as useful annotations but, if possible, do have a 1:1 chat on the issues before going into a long back-and-forth about a design issue).

-Small tasks enable rotation (the "Move People Around" practice of XP), code review enable multiple eyes on the code.
-As you move people around, you don't need more than one extra set of brains - adding two, three, four reviewers just burns time with little payback.
+Small tasks enable rotation (the "Move People Around" practice of XP), code review enables multiple eyes on the code.
+As you move people around, you don't need more than one extra set of brains.
+Adding two, three, four reviewers just burns time with little payback - rotation guarantees that everybody, in time, will be exposed to everything.

 ## When to pair